brucemcpherson/bigQuiz/dependencies.md

 # Google Apps Script Project: bigQuiz
-This repo (bigQuiz) was automatically updated on 11 May 2016 11:27:02 BST by GasGit
+This repo (bigQuiz) was automatically updated on 27 July 2016 10:37:14 BST by GasGit

 For more information see the [desktop liberation site](http://ramblings.mcpher.com/Home/excelquirks/drivesdk/gettinggithubready "desktop liberation") or [contact me on G+](https://plus.google.com/+BruceMcpherson "Bruce McPherson - GDE")
 ## Details for Apps Script project bigQuiz